 “Remember that we aren’t bringing everything, so make sure you go through your stuff and leave behind what isn’t essential; we don’t want too much to carry,” she says.

-I roll over on the bed slowly, sit up and on the edge, groan and say, “Can we sleep a little longer?
+I roll over on the bed, sit up and on the edge and groan.
+“Can we sleep a little longer?
 Catch a later bus?”

 “There are no other buses today; we’d have to forfeit the money we spent and buy a new ticket, and we’d have to reschedule with my friends,” she says.

 “OK, fine, but is there a Starbucks nearby so I can get a coffee?”
-I say.

-Diana says, “The best I can do is Dunkin Donuts, and they don’t have fancy coffee like you want.
+“The best I can do is Dunkin Donuts, and they don’t have fancy coffee like you want.
 When we get to Antigua, we’ll find someplace you can get a good coffee.”

 “Are you kidding me?
 That’s a long time from now.
-You didn’t tell me this; it seriously might have prevented me from coming,” Diana looks at me, not sure what to say, and then, I smile.
+You didn’t tell me this; it seriously might have prevented me from coming.”
+Diana looks at me, not sure what to say, and then, I smile.

 “I’m kidding; trying to lighten things a little.
 You look worried right now,” I say.

-I finally stand up, feeling a little tipsy, and head to the bathroom.
+I stand up, feeling a little tipsy, and head to the bathroom.
 It has the same tile as the rest of the house.
 I start the shower and the water barely trickles out.
 It is going to be a bad hair day.
 I am careful since I at least know I can’t let the water from the shower get in my mouth or I might get sick.
 As I towel off, Diana comes in the bathroom.

 “Here, use this bottle of water for brushing your teeth,” she says.